 "Next-generation smart gateways and industrial servers will supply the edge platforms to support the demands of the IIoT.
 These gateways and servers will host the software stacks that enable data connectivity from the sensor to the cloud, while also supporting edge compute and intrinsic security," continued Jennis.
 "They will thus support fog computing architectures where applications can add-value at the most appropriate place in an end-to-end IIoT system: at the device, on the edge appliance, or in the IT/cloud environment.
 This multi-tiered architecture will come to define the IIoT and provide the ubiquitous (and secure) data accessibility and distributed systems capabilities needed to support new vertical solutions in, for example, smart factories, intelligent transportation systems and integrated healthcare systems."

-Vortex is a trademark of PrismTech.
+Vortex is a trademark of PrismTech, an ADLINK Company.
+DDS and Data-Distribution Service are either registered trademarks or trademarks of Object Management Group, Inc. in the United States and/or other countries.
 All other trademarks are the property of their respective owners.